Foundational Analysis Of The Solvability Complexity Index: The Weihrauch-SCI Intermediate Hierarchy: G-Case

 Then $(\Gamma,\Lambda_\Gamma)$ is a general algorithm: if $B$ agrees with $A$ on all queries in $\Lambda_\Gamma(A)$, then $f_i(B)=f_i(A)$ for all $i$, hence $\Gamma(B)=\Gamma(A)$, and clearly also $\Lambda_\Gamma(B)=\Lambda_\Gamma(A)$ because the query set is constant.

 Moreover $\Gamma=\Xi$ by construction, so $\Xi$ is computed by a height-$0$ tower (i.e.\ a single general algorithm).
 Therefore $\mathrm{SCI}_G(\mathcal{P})=0$. \end{proof}

 \begin{remark}[Core logical point] \Cref{thm:finite-factor-scig0} is \textit{pure logic}: once base post-processing is unrestricted, \textit{any} map $G$ on the finite transcript is allowed.
-This is the reason why descriptive-set/Type-2 lower-bound methods do not automatically imply type-G lower bounds, as stressed in \cite[Appendix C.2]{sorg2026koopman}. \end{remark}
+This is the reason why descriptive-set/Type-2 lower-bound methods do not automatically imply type-G lower bounds. \end{remark}